hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 TRYCMD=overwrite cargo test
 ```

-After this, we can run the test case again and it will pass.

 > Note: If you are using Windows, your test output will be different from the output above.
 This is because on Windows the executable file extension is `.exe`.
 So the output would be `trycmd-example.exe` instead of `trycmd-example`.
 So you can set it to`trycmd-example[EXE]` in `tests/cmd/help.toml` to make it work on all platforms.

 ### Add a Markdown test case